The Pros and Cons of Virtual Machines and Containers

 Challenges With Containers

 • Container orchestrator needed.
-You’ll need an orchestrator like Kubernetes, Amazon Elastic Container Service, Mesos, or Red Hat OpenShift to manage all those containers.
+You’ll need an orchestrator like Kubernetes, Amazon Elastic Container Service, or Red Hat OpenShift to manage all those containers.

 • Complexity.
 If a service fails, it could be difficult to detect where the problem lies as there could be hundreds of containers for one overarching application.
 Distributed tracing tools will be needed to identify problems.